JohnVonNeumann/pstart/README.md

-Implementation Details: Create a `makefile` rule that will run an `install` of the `/lib/*.sh` files in the repository, and install them into `/usr/lib`, so that the root binary can source them regardless of where it is called from, whether through the main binary, or throught the test suite.
+Implementation Details: Create a `makefile` rule that will run an `install` of the `/lib/*.sh` files in the repository, and install them into `/usr/lib`, so that the root binary can source them regardless of where it is called from, whether through the main binary, or through the test suite.

-The best possible approach could be to utilise something along the lines of the autotools project, with a `configure` and `make` style process similar to that of old school projects, providing a tonne of exisiting automation functionality.
+The best possible approach could be to utilise something along the lines of the autotools project, with a `configure` and `make` style process similar to that of old school projects, providing a tonne of existing automation functionality.

 https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.69/autoconf.html